Bridgeport Purple Knights

 The Bridgeport Purple Knights are the athletic teams that represent the University of Bridgeport, located in Bridgeport, Connecticut, in NCAA Division II intercollegiate sports.
-The Purple Knights compete as members of the Central Atlantic Collegiate Conference for most sports; the gymnastics program is part of the Eastern College Athletic Conference.
+The Purple Knights compete as members of the Central Atlantic Collegiate Conference for most sports.

 Knights Field is a 950-seat multipurpose stadium located in Bridgeport, Connecticut.
 It is primarily used as the soccer and lacrosse stadium of the Purple Knights.